Lim Seul-ong: Military enlistment

 Lim's agency announced that he will begin his mandatory military service on 28 November 2017.
 Lim entered the third division recruit training centre in Cherowon County of Gangwon Province.

 On 6 April 2018 Lim's agency announced that Lim will no longer be an active-duty soldier.
 Back in 2011, Lim was diagnosed with myofascial pain syndrome, internal disc disruption, facet joint syndrome, irregular chest pain, and chronic pain which are symptoms of '12th rib syndrome' which is a rare disorder that requires continuous medication and he had received treatment up until the enlistment.
 However, the symptoms have worsened during military training and he was moved from active duty to "reservist" status where he waits for a draft notice to complete his rest of the mandatory duties.

 Business

 Lim opened his first bar, Nerd on Earth, in 2016 and second one, Odd Bar, a few months before he was enlisted for the military in November 2017.
 Both bars feature rooftops and have panoramic views of Itaewon.

 Car crash

-At 11:50 p.m. on 1 August 2020, Lim hit a pedestrian while driving a SUV on a road in Eunpyeong-gu, Seoul.
+At 11:50 p.m. on 1 August 2020, Lim hit a pedestrian while driving an SUV on a road in Eunpyeong District, Seoul.
 It was reported that the road was slippery due to torrential downpour.
 According to Korean news outlets, the victim was jaywalking a red pedestrian crossing light.
 The victim died on the way to the hospital.